What Type of Saw Do I Need?

 Circular Saw: Perhaps the most basic is the 7 ¼” circular saw.
 If you’re going to be doing any carpentry work, your first saw needs to be this one.
 A long-time industry favorite is the Makita 7 1/4″ Circular saw, However, DeWalt’s 7 1/4″ circular saw is our staple today.
 Features are very similar in this category but look at power (15AMP typical), weight, type of footplate, bevel capability, blade change ease, and general comfort to hold.
 This saw is extremely versatile for cutting lumber, plywood, or even metal and stone with the right blade.
 It’s hard to go wrong with a circular saw!

 Reciprocating Saw: A reciprocating saw is a fantastic demolition tool.
 The blade reciprocates – or goes back and forth mimicking the action of your arm with a hand saw – but can do so much faster than any human could.
 There are a variety of blades to cut all kinds of materials; from wood and metal to pruning blades for your tree trimming.
-This type of saw is incredibly versatile and useful in tons of situations.
+This type of saw is incredibly versatile and useful in tons of situations, but if you have no experience and are planning to do some tree trimming, then consider hiring a tree service for professional assistance.

 Jig Saw: For the beginning carpenter, a jigsaw is probably the next most common powered saw.
 This blade also goes back and forth but is designed for more delicate work than the reciprocating saw.
 It also cuts circles around a circular saw!
 But seriously, it’s designed to cut curves and interesting shapes and works best when cutting through wood.